JamesCelestial/AHProject/README.md

 - QuestionsDatabase is a simple Access database file containing questions that I pull in to use in the program
 - main.py is the primary body of code
 - compsci.png is a simple image asset used in the home page
-- Project Word is my W.I.P write-up of the project.